-Derwent London aims to deliver above average long-term returns to shareholders whilst operating in accordance with the Group’s risk appetite.
-The Board uses the Group’s risk management system to ensure that risks to the Group’s strategy are identified, understood and managed, recognising that such risks are inherent in running any business.
+Derwent London aims to deliver its strategic objectives whilst operating within a risk envelope defined by the Group’s risk appetite.
+The Board recognises that risks are inherent in running any business and uses the Group’s risk management system to ensure that risks to the Group’s strategy are identified, understood and managed.

-Overall responsibility for risk management and the Group’s system of internal controls rests with the Board which has delegated responsibility to the Audit Committee and the Risk Committee.
-Executive management is responsible for developing the Group’s risk management system and for designing, implementing, maintaining and evaluating the systems of internal control.
-The following diagram illustrates the Group’s risk management structure:
+The Board has overall responsibility for risk management and the Group’s system of internal controls.
+To assist with carrying out this task, the Board has delegated responsibility to the Audit Committee and the Risk Committee.
+Executive Management is responsible for developing and operating the Group’s risk management system and for designing, implementing, maintaining and evaluating the system of internal control.
+The diagram illustrates the Group’s risk management structure.

 Risk management and culture